nomo-app/nomo-app.github.io/README.md

 See on GitHub: <https://github.com/nomo-app/bip39>

-To protect Nomo users, the Nomo team maintains their own fork of BIP39 with additional security hardenings.
+To protect Nomo users, the Nomo team maintains its own fork of BIP39 with additional security hardenings.
 The WalletKit-Dart depends on Nomo BIP39.

 ## Nomo-UI-Kit